Charging your electric car at home or work.

 Group electrical units that you use at much the same time.
 Examples include a home office, child's study or entertainment centre.
 Depending on individual needs, make-up one or more systems, each accepting solar input.
 You can do this by using readily available portable inverter/chargers and battery packs.
 Grouped electrical devices connect to a multiple power board that can switch each socket individually.
 The solar unit then powers that board.
 If solar is adequate it can be used to power a second or more system.

 Top solar modules produce about 180-200 watts a square metre.
 In most cases, your solar input is thus limited to about 500 watts.
 This will be a probable 1500 - 3000-watt hours/day if north facing.
 This runs computer systems plus LED lights, and good LED TVs up to 60 cm or so.
 It will not run air con, nor heating/cooking appliances.

-All that’s needed is stocked by solar equipment suppliers.
-The parts needed are used also in caravans and motorhomes.
+All that's needed is stocked by solar equipment suppliers.
+The parts needed are used also in travel trailers and motorhomes.
 They readily interconnect.
 As pictured above, inverter-chargers combine all required apart from the battery.
 They are often buyable secondhand at bargain prices.

 How to stop paying for electricity

 How to stop paying for electricity is easy.
 This article shows how.
 Going almost totally off-grid is more affordable than ever.
 Now the electricity provider pays us.
 You can do the same - here's how.